leigao97/leigao97.github.io/_pages/about.md

 My research interests are centered around **efficient LLM fine-tuning and inference**, **cross-device federated learning systems**, and **responsible AI**.
 Here is a copy of my [CV](https://drive.google.com/file/d/1_nmI6PbiMfAH85MrOSnA6IIyZP2Sw-k6/view?usp=drive_link).

 # News
+* **10/02/2025**: Our paper *DistilLock: Safeguarding Proprietary LLMs from Unauthorized Knowledge Distillation on the Edge*, led by my mentees [Asmita Mohanty](https://www.linkedin.com/in/asmita-mohanty-38a81910a/) and [Gezheng Kang](https://www.linkedin.com/in/gezhengkang/), has been accepted to the NeurIPS [Lock-LLM](https://lock-llm.github.io/) Workshop 2025.
-* **08/20/2025**: Our paper "[MobiZO: Enabling Efficient LLM Fine-Tuning at the Edge via Inference Engines](https://arxiv.org/pdf/2409.15520)" has been accepted by [EMNLP](https://2025.emnlp.org/) Main 2025.
-See you in Suzhou, China!
+* **08/20/2025**: Our paper [*MobiZO: Enabling Efficient LLM Fine-Tuning at the Edge via Inference Engines*](https://arxiv.org/pdf/2409.15520) has been accepted to [EMNLP](https://2025.emnlp.org/) Main 2025.
-* **07/07/2025**: Our paper "[DEL: Context-Aware Dynamic Exit Layer for Efficient Self-Speculative Decoding](https://arxiv.org/abs/2504.05598)" has been accepted by [CoLM](https://colmweb.org/) 2025.
-See you in Montreal, Canada!
+* **07/07/2025**: Our paper [*DEL: Context-Aware Dynamic Exit Layer for Efficient Self-Speculative Decoding*](https://arxiv.org/abs/2504.05598) has been accepted to [CoLM](https://colmweb.org/) 2025.
-* **05/19/2025**: Join Microsoft as a Research Intern in Azure's Strategic Planning and Architecture group, AI System Architecture team, working on performance modeling for LLM serving systems.
+* **05/19/2025**: Joined Microsoft as a Research Intern in Azure's Strategic Planning and Architecture group, AI System Architecture team, working on performance modeling for LLM serving systems.
 Grateful to be mentored by [Vinay Gangadhar](https://www.linkedin.com/in/vinaygangadhar/) and [Mark Hill](https://www.linkedin.com/in/mark-hill-a0b9a21b4/).
-* **05/15/2025**: Our paper "[KVPR: Efficient LLM Inference with I/O-Aware KV Partial Cache Recomputation](https://arxiv.org/abs/2411.17089)" has been accepted by [ACL](https://2025.aclweb.org/) Findings 2025.
-See you in Vienna, Austria!
+* **05/15/2025**: Our paper [*KVPR: Efficient LLM Inference with I/O-Aware KV Partial Cache Recomputation*](https://arxiv.org/abs/2411.17089) has been accepted to [ACL](https://2025.aclweb.org/) Findings 2025.
-* **12/10/2024**: Our paper "Efficient LLM Inference with I/O-Aware Partial KV Cache Recomputation" has been accepted by AAAI [SEAS](https://seasworkshop.github.io/aaai25/) workshop 2025.
-See you in Pennsylvania, USA!
+* **12/10/2024**: Our paper *Efficient LLM Inference with I/O-Aware Partial KV Cache Recomputation* has been accepted to the AAAI [SEAS](https://seasworkshop.github.io/aaai25/) Workshop 2025.
-* **10/15/2024**: Our paper "Enabling Resource-Efficient On-Device Fine-Tuning of LLMs Using Only Inference Engines" has been accepted by NeurIPS [ENLSP](https://neurips2024-enlsp.github.io/) workshop 2024.
-See you in Vancouver, Canada!
+* **10/15/2024**: Our paper *Enabling Resource-Efficient On-Device Fine-Tuning of LLMs Using Only Inference Engines* has been accepted to the NeurIPS [ENLSP](https://neurips2024-enlsp.github.io/) Workshop 2024.
-* **3/13/2024**: Our paper "[Ethos: Rectifying Language Models in Orthogonal Parameter Space](https://arxiv.org/abs/2403.08994)" has been accepted by [NAACL](https://aclanthology.org/2024.findings-naacl.132/) Findings 2024.
-See you in Mexico City, Mexico!
+* **03/13/2024**: Our paper [*Ethos: Rectifying Language Models in Orthogonal Parameter Space*](https://arxiv.org/abs/2403.08994) has been accepted to [NAACL](https://aclanthology.org/2024.findings-naacl.132/) Findings 2024.
-* **12/18/2023**: Our paper "Ethos: Rectifying Language Models in Orthogonal Parameter Space" has been accepted for spotlight presentation at AAAI [ReLM](https://sites.google.com/vectorinstitute.ai/relm2024/schedule?authuser=0) workshop 2024.
-See you in Vancouver, Canada!
+* **12/18/2023**: Our paper *Ethos: Rectifying Language Models in Orthogonal Parameter Space* has been accepted to the AAAI [ReLM](https://sites.google.com/vectorinstitute.ai/relm2024/schedule?authuser=0) Workshop 2024 (spotlight presentation).

 # Teaching Assistant
 * [EE508/599: Systems for Machine Learning](https://ece-classes.usc.edu/ee599ml/) (Fall 2023, Spring 2024, Spring 2025).
 I created [slides and final project](https://drive.google.com/drive/folders/1-O5gVVR6GCFEz3ShQbHKn4ATEo1BcmIT?usp=sharing) for our class.